1,000+ Opportunities

 00 in inaugural mini-grants to five Alabama member institutions.

-Based on current listing details, eligibility includes: HBCU students, particularly at Alabama member institutions for micro-grant components; program equips students with entrepreneurship and tech leadership skills.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: HBCU students, particularly at Alabama member institutions for micro-grant components; program equips students with entrepreneurship and tech leadership skills.
+Confirm the full requirements in the official notice before applying.